A Mighty Girl's top picks of books and toys for teaching kids about money management.

 Financial expert Mary Hunt knows the consequences of poor money management, and now she teaches parents around the world how to raise kids to be savvy, responsible, and confident about their money.
 A major focus of her book is talking about the pitfalls of marketing and debt, especially in a world where everyone seems to pull out a credit card at the drop of a hat.
 Individual chapters talk about money matters for different age groups, including preschool, ages six to nine, and ages ten and up.
 It's a straight-forward and common sense guide to teaching kids confidence with money, even if you're not always confident yourself.

 Money conversations can also provide a great opportunity to communicate family values about money and giving.
 This insightful parenting book shows how families of all income levels can talk with kids about money issues, not only to teach them about financial responsibility, but also to show them how the family's choices allow them to give to their community.
-While exploring topics from the Tooth Fairy to birthday parties to college tuition, parents learn how to encourage the opposite of being spoiled, instead fostering less materialism and more generosity.
-Author Ron Lieber's examination of the attitudes we communicate to kids about money will help parents teach that money is a tool, not a goal, and that the reward comes from how you use it.
+Author Ron Lieber explores topics ranging from the Tooth Fairy to birthday parties to college tuition, encouraging parents to foster less materialism and more generosity; his examination of the attitudes we communicate to kids about money will help parents teach that money is a tool, not a goal, and that the reward comes from how you use it.